-- 1.9 This document should be read together with the Regulatory Instructions and Guidance (RIGs).
-They serve a very different purpose to this guidance document: they set out how the Licensee should report cost control information as required under its Licence. - 1.10 This Document will be issued by the Authority under Licence Condition 34A of Smart Meter Communication Licence.9 - 1.11 Before issuing the Document, the Authority will publish on the Authority's Website: - a) The text of the proposed DCC Business Plan Guidance Document; - b) The date on which the Authority intends the DCC Business Plan Guidance document to come into effect; and - c) A period during which representations may be made on the content of this Guidance Document, which will not be less than 28 days.
+- 1.10 This document is issued by the Authority under Licence Condition 34A of Smart Meter Communication Licence. - 1.11 Before issuing the guidance, the Authority will publish on the Authority's Website: - a) The text of the proposed Business Plan Guidance; - b) The date on which the Authority intends the DCC Business Plan Guidance document to come into effect; and - c) A period during which representations may be made on the content of this Guidance Document, which will not be less than 28 days.